flatmax/nuclear-processing/README.md

 A processing methodology where one process triggers many different processes to start.
 It can be set up like a chain reaction, where multiple processes can trigger multiple subsequent processes.

-In the contect of this project, loop fission computation has the following properties :
+In the context of this project, fission processing has the following properties :
 * lockless
 * parallel
 * ordered